Steering Generative Models for Protein Design: Aligning and Conditioning Strategies: Introduction

 \subsection{Conclusion and future prospects}

-Protein design operates at the intersection of evolutionary complexity and computational abstraction.
-Natural proteins are shaped by diverse and often competing forces: biochemical constraints, ecological pressures, and evolutionary contingencies; making it difficult to define a single, global “fitness vector”.
-Instead, the true fitness landscape is fluid, heterogeneous, and context-dependent.
+Natural proteins are shaped by diverse and often competing forces: biochemical constraints, ecological pressure, and evolutionary mechanisms; making it difficult to define a single, global “fitness vector” that can be captured by GMs.
 Combined with well-known dataset biases \citep[e.g., see][]{gordon2024protein,ding2024protein,pugh_likelihood_2025}, these properties impose severe limitations on how much we can leverage the natural distribution of proteins to design and engineer proteins \textit{à la carte}, with full control over the design process.

-Here, we discussed two broad categories of methods, fine-tuning and inference-time control, which are arising as powerful tools to guide GMPDs towards desired regions of the learned protein distributions (e.g., those encoding target design properties), giving us tighter control over the protein design process.

-However, a recurring limitation of both families is poor out-of-distribution (OOD) generalization.
-Inference-time control presupposes that GMPDs already encode rich structure over the relevant regions of sequence space; steering cannot along produce representations that the base model never learned.
-Fine tuning methods may allow for more flexibility, enabling to reshape the GMPD's learned distribution by changing its parameters.
-However, many curated datasets used for supervised fine-tuning and in-silico scoring methods used for RL are based on the natural distribution of proteins, reflecting the same biases and evolutionary constraints we would like to move away from \citep[e.g.,][]{lin2023evolutionary,hayes2025simulating,dauparas_robust_2022}.

-In this regard, including physics-based scoring methods, like RoseTTA fold \cite{baek2021accurate} and FoldX \cite{schymkowitz2005foldx}, in the RL fine-tuning process may provide a promising avenue, enabling to move away from models that exclusively infer information from the natural distribution of proteins. \cite{noe_boltzmann_2019}.

-Moreover, as GMPDs are pushed to explore protein regions distant from the natural distribution of proteins, experimental testing providing reliable validation is paramount.
-In this regard, lab-in-the-loop frameworks combining GMPDs with experimental validation are a very promising avenue.
-Advances in laboratory automation \cite{rapp_self-driving_2024} and techniques\cite{qian_accelerating_2025,stammnitz2025genetic} are reducing experimental bottlenecks, enabling faster experimental testing and unprecedented scale of screening.

-A complementary strategy is to improve the data distribution seen during pretraining and downstream optimization: diversifying sequence sampling across the tree of life \cite{vince_breaking_2025}.
-Other approaches introduce inductive biases, leveraging evolutionary context provided by Multiple Sequence Alignment to provide more efficient training \cite{akiyama_scaling_2025} or sampling\cite{pugh_likelihood_2025}.

-The field of generative modeling for protein research is advancing at an unprecedented pace.
-A multitude of techniques for the guidance and control of GMPDs has emerged in the past two years, demonstrating promise for the targeted engineering of proteins across diverse applications.
-As the field progresses, a central challenge will be extending these models beyond the natural sequence distribution—ensuring reliable performance in out-of-distribution (OOD) regimes and paving the way toward truly generalizable, controllable, and creative protein design.